In this guide, we will explore the functions std::numericlimits::max and std::numericlimits::min, including their syntax and usage examples.

 std::numeric_limits<T>::min

-Return Type: Depending on the type T, it returns established macros, true or default T. Min results in the smallest positive normalized value for floating-point numbers types with denormalization.
-For the floating data type, use numeric_limits::lowest to identify the value that contains no values smaller than it.
+Depending on the type T, this function returns predefined macros, true, or the default value T. The minimum result is the smallest positive normalized value for floating-point number types with denormalization.
+When working with floating-point data types, you can utilize numeric_limits::lowest to determine the value that does not have any smaller values than it.

 Example: